liufeng2317/ADFWI/docs/version-plans/bv1.2/README.md

   can immediately compare against a saved baseline.
 - Use preset `--profile` to separate Python-side FWI overhead from propagator and NPU runtime before changing core performance paths.
+- Python profiling shows the fixed shot3 baseline is dominated by autograd backward and checkpointed propagator execution, so next performance work should use torch/NPU operator-level profiling.